quiquegurdiel/SpinCo/README.md

 Using virtual environmets is higly recommended.

 ### Structure of the repository:
-Under SpinCo/src there is file named spinco.py that is the library used in the notebooks.
+Under src folder there is file named spinco.py that is the library used in the notebooks.
 The file is separated in different sections to facilitate the search for specific functions, in particular:
 - Helpers
 - Mathematics
 - Filtering